Yuki23329626/lamp-docker-0/README.md

 You can change your setting in the ./docker-compose.yml

+## ssl
+This project is default turn on the https service
+If you don't want to use ssl/tls, you can modify the config file in the ./apache/conf/apache2.conf

 ```xml
 # comment the following lines if you don't want to use ssl/tls
 LoadModule ssl_module /usr/lib/apache2/modules/mod_ssl.so